SuyashGupta9001/HTN_Unlimited_Tomorrow/README.md

 PROPOSED SOLUTION

 Slightly Upskilling these unskilled workers with industry level training will give them a major wage boost as they will be entering the semi skilled markets from unskilled markets.
-Our working Model is a Simulation of industry grade equipment which can be used to upskill these unskilled people without causing and repercussions and giving a hands on experience to these povert people and hence enabling them to access a different tier of job markets previous unaccessable
+Our working Model is a Simulation of industry grade equipment which can be used to upskill these unskilled people without causing and repercussions and giving a hands on experience to these povert people and hence enabling them to access a different tier of job markets previous unaccessable to these people.